 You and your kids will need to spend some time looking around and deciding what ingredients and style of winter bird feeder would be best for your children’s skills (if you’re going to craft your own), the local birds, and your winter weather (for example, suet will melt if it’s overly warm where you live).

 Lastly, try setting up an indoor birdwatching station.
 If you’re really wanting to encourage the learning, you could show them how to identify the birds and record their birding in a nature journal.

 You don’t have to wait until the winter to start inviting birds to your yard.
 Plan your planting in the spring with winter foraging and shelter in mind.
 But, come winter when you’re all looking for some nature time, try some of these easy tips above.

 P.S.
 If you have any other tips for birds in the winter, please feel free to share them in the comments below.
-And, don’t forget to check out this post full of easy DIY bird feeders for the winter and any time of the year!

 What should you do now?